What Are Spacers For Teeth: A Detailed Guide

 The use of spacers for teeth is only the first step toward straightened, more evenly aligned teeth.
 Because they’re designed to prepare your back teeth for the bands that will be implanted there soon, you won’t have them for long.

 Call your orthodontist if you have any issues with your spacers for bracers.
-In the meanwhile, be gentle with your teeth.
+In the meantime, be gentle with your teeth.